matthewelsom/Project-JekyllStyleguide/_docs/guides/roadmap.md

 ---
 title: Roadmap
-info: Patterns are listed based on the folde rin which the are added.
-To add a pattern add the corrresonding file to the folder.
-The rodmap can be sorted alphabetically, or by pattern maturity.
-Remember to add a corresponding file into the _docs folder - or this will break.
+info: The roadmap lista all UI patterns in the styleguide, it can be sorted or searched.
+Patterns are automatically listed in the Roadmap when they are added to the style guide.
 nav: exclude
 ---
+<i class="icon" data-icon="info"></i>Learn how to [Add a Pattern]({{ site.baseurl }}/docs/guides/getting-started.html#add-a-pattern) to the style guide.

 <div id="sg_roadmap">
   <input type="text" class="fluid roadmap_search fuzzy-search" placeholder="Search the Roadmap"/>
   <div class="table">